 Even before your baby’s teeth come in, you can start a good tooth-brushing routine at home.
 From birth until teeth come in, clean your baby’s mouth and gums with a soft cloth at bath time.
 This helps prepare your baby for the teeth cleaning to come.
-Once teeth begin to erupt, the American Academy of Pediatric Dentistry recommends that children start to use a fluoride toothpaste, says Dr. Katie Stewart at Sea of Smiles.
+Once healthy teeth begin to erupt, the American Academy of Pediatric Dentistry recommends that children start to use a fluoride toothpaste, says Dr. Katie Stewart at Sea of Smiles.
 “The AAPD also recommends monitoring how much toothpaste is used while kiddos are not consistently spitting,” she says.
 “A small amount, about the size of a grain of rice, is all that is needed.”

 Prepare for Your Visit

 To prepare for your child’s first dental visit, it’s best to keep things simple and not too involved.
 “You could buy a book about first dental visits with simple illustrations.
 And you could tell your child things like, ‘We are going to get your teeth sparkled today,’ or ‘Your dentist will tickle your teeth today,’” says Rhonda Mills, RDH, a hygienist with HealthPoint Family Care in Covington.
 “These statements will not evoke negative thoughts or extra anxiety for your child.”

 “When preparing your child for their first visit to the dentist, it’s important to let them express their fears and ask questions,” says Dr. Kyle Jackson of Centerville Pediatric Dentistry.
 “Make sure to acknowledge that you understand new things can be scary.
 The key is to stay positive!
 You may have some dental anxiety yourself, but do your best to make the future dentist visit sound exciting and fun for your child.”